The area of a rectangle is the amount of flat space inside it, found by multiplying length by width:

-Why the formula is length times width
+Why length times width works

-Think of a rectangle as being covered by unit squares.
+Picture the rectangle covered by unit squares.
 The length tells you how many squares fit across, and the width tells you how many rows of squares fit down.
 Multiplying by counts all of those squares at once.

 For example, a rectangle that is units by units holds unit squares, so its area is square units.
+The multiplication is not an arbitrary rule; it is literally a count of the squares inside.

 Worked example: a rectangle that is cm by cm